juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 Use the **Integration Partner** pulldown and select **TUNE**

-When enabled the he **source** and **transaction_id** URL query parameters must be provided.
+When enabled the recruitment source ID or **source** and TUNE transaction id or **transaction_id** URL query parameters must be provided.
 For example if your standard **Registration Survey** URL looks like this:
 ```
 https://domain.sampleninja.io/registration/1/ENG-CA
 ```

-You would add the parameters and now your new URL will look like this:
+You need apped the required parameters and the final URL will look like this:

 ```
 https://domain.sampleninja.io/registration/1/ENG-CA?source=10&transaction_id=935f78f8